ClementCI/portfolio/README.md

 # Portfolio

 Welcome to my portfolio of machine learning and data science projects, developed as part of my academic coursework.
 Each project explores a different area of modern AI, from fundamental algorithms to deep probabilistic models and neural networks.
 All implementations are original and emphasize conceptual clarity, practical experimentation, and reproducibility.
-Among these, the [Embedded Topic Model for Document Analysis](#embedded-topic-model-for-document-analysis) and [CNN Architectures for Image Classification: From VGG to ConvNeXt](#cnn-architectures-for-image-classification-from-vgg-to-convnext) stand out as key projects, showcasing up-to-date techniques in natural language processing and computer vision.
+Among these, [Poetry Generator: Comparative Analysis of Neural Architectures for Poetic Language Modeling](#poetry-generator-comparative-analysis-of-neural-architectures-for-poetic-language-modeling), [Embedded Topic Model for Document Analysis](#embedded-topic-model-for-document-analysis), and [CNN Architectures for Image Classification: From VGG to ConvNeXt](#cnn-architectures-for-image-classification-from-vgg-to-convnext) stand out as key projects, showcasing up-to-date techniques in natural language processing and computer vision.